tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

 🔴 Only one person can perform this task in a Cluster as Tekton is installed cluster wide. 🔴

-From the OpenShift web console, switch to Administrator view
+From the OpenShift web console, switch to Administrator view.
+Navigate to Operators --> OperatorHub Menu on the Left side.

 Please check the screenshot below
 ![Operators](OCP_Pipeline_Operator.png)